 What’s the reason behind this change?

 Every year, you read the news that governments, companies or individuals are victims of cybersecurity and data breaches that cost them huge amounts of financial losses.
-Security breaches
+Security breaches happen in the system because of weak security policies or due to unknown vulnerabilities.

 ICANN is a company that plays an important role to help protect the global Internet, that’s why they will release these new keys.